Canada clears Johnson & Johnson vaccine, first to approve 4 - WTMJ

 “It is a reasonable recommendation.
 If we can get earlier doses, we don’t have to wait for four months to give second doses if the supply opens up,” Sharma said.

-Retired Gen. Randy Hillier, who leads the vaccine program Canada’s most populous province of Ontario, expects to get everyone eligible in the province a first shot by June 20.
+Retired Gen. Rick Hillier, who leads the vaccine program Canada’s most populous province of Ontario, expects to get everyone who is 60 or above, anybody with high-risk medical conditions and people who can’t work from home a first shot by June 20.
 The Manitoba provincial government is now predicting it will be able to offer all eligible adults the first dose this spring — months ahead of its previous plan.

 “It is possible that we have further good news and good predictions to share in the coming weeks,” Trudeau said.